Lamb and Wild Rice Dolmas or Dolmades

 - 1 large 8 oz yellow onion, finely chopped

-- 2 tablespoons sliced fresh spearmint or 1-2 teaspoons dried optional
+- 2 tablespoons sliced fresh mint or 1-2 teaspoons dried optional

 Yogurt sauce (optional)